adugu001/encrypt_project_ECE341/README.md

 **Overview of Process**:
 Using the AES, implement an algorithm that can be synthesized into hardware to encrypt and decrypt 128-bit sized blocks of data.
 The encryption will happen in four steps:
-1) XOR with the current round's cipher key.
+1) XOR with the current round's cipher key (first operation on round 1, last operation on subsequent rounds).
    - Simple bitwise XOR operation
    - Initial cipher key generated or stored??
    - Data from encryption round n is used to generate cipher key for encryption round n+1